LoganBrown559/go-scraper/README.md

 3. Parse the HTML to extract relevant information (e.g., titles, links, images).
 4. Display the extracted information in the console.

-This will all be via command line, but my hope is to make something customizable and more versatile.
-I'll update this readme as I go along!
+This will all be via command line, but my hope is to make something more flexible.

+For web-scraping, I am going to use Colly, and open source tool meant for scrapers, crawlers, and spiders.
+It seems simple to use, and has very good documentation.